TheDukeDK/devsecops-demo/README.md

 * This **README** needs to be finalized and all manual configuration included.

 * This repo needs to be tested on MAC and Windows.

+* Need to evaluate what more needs to go into the `initial-deploy.sh` script.
+The purpose of this script is to bootstrap through the different tools API's what cannot be done statically in the containers.

 ## Pre-requisites